moimael/caveman/README.md

 The components should work as expected both in a desktop and mobile environment.

+We don't need to tell you how a button should be more than just an onClick event.

 ## Tips

 At Universal Avenue we appreciate functional programming, we are especially fond